The Oxford English Dictionary meaning:

 a group of pictures, words, etc. arranged on a board or screen in order to create or show a particular style, idea or feeling

-What follows is the rest of the pages in the Wish Tree Dress collection mood board.
+What follows is a page in the Wish Tree Dress collection mood board.

 To my eye, nature is the finest work of art and the more i pay attention to its intricacies, I find endless inspiration for my own expression.
 It is interesting that the forms found in nature are always harmonious to the eye and a healthy dose of imitation leads to unforgettable designs that never tire.